Policy on handling conflicts of interest

 However, instances could arise where the interests of the funds or the client are in conflict, or where a conflict of interest occurs between SKAGEN employees and the funds.
 The objective of these guidelines is to identify possible conflicts of interest which could arise in SKAGEN's activities and to describe the measures instigated to prevent or handle these potential conflicts of interest.

-This policy is based on the guidelines on handling conflicts of interest in the Storebrand Group and the Securities Fund Regulations §§ 2-20 - 2-23.
+This policy is based on the guidelines on handling conflicts of interests in the Storebrand group and the Securities Fund Regulations §§ 2-20 - 2-23.

 SKAGEN conducts its business according to the principle that it must identify and manage conflicts of interest fairly.